 Currently, Patent Branch has not published a Quality Manual and distributed it to all employees.
 The manual exists in only draft form but has been reviewed by top management.
-The Patent Branch has committed to finalizing and releasing this manual by April 1, 2014.

 The manual has not been released at this time because the organization of QMS has been adjusted with the creation of the Director - Patent Services and Standards.
 This role resulted in the realignment of several internal programs, including the Quality Program.
 Now that the staffing is complete, the Quality Manual will be finalized and released before April 1, 2015.
-For national examination is still undergoing development, and thus a published Quality Manual had been delayed until the necessary information about our National processes could be added.